 - Look up your local food banks, The Trussell Trust have one of the widest networks in the UK – sanitary products often top their list of ‘most needed’ items.
 Read more here.

-- The Hygiene Bank is another UK organisation that distributed hygiene products including sanitary pads to those in need.
-Look up their drop off points here.
+- The Hygiene Bank is another UK organisation that distributes hygiene products, including sanitary pads, to those in need.
+Look up their drop-off points here.

 - The Metro put together this useful article on how and where to donate sanitary products in the UK.

-- Consider donating to Bloody Good Period who invest in period poverty alleviation and providing sanitary products to those
+- Consider donating to Bloody Good Period, which invest in period poverty alleviation and provides sanitary products to those

 Discuss Period Poverty and Raise Awareness